Rannoch Barracks

-Rannoch Barracks was a military barracks constructed in 1746 at Bridge of Gaur (Braes of Rannoch), Perthshire, Scotland, at the western end of Loch Rannoch.
-The barracks were built in response to the Jacobite uprising of 1745.
+Rannoch Barracks was a British Army cantonment constructed in 1746 at the western end of Loch Rannoch, Perthshire, Scotland.
+The military settlement was built in the aftermath of the Jacobite uprising of 1745.
+It was used as a base from which patrols would be sent out to find and capture rebels as well as police the area for brigands and cattle thieves.

-The present Rannoch Barracks is the Scottish residence of Baron Pearson of Rannoch, a British businessman and the former leader of the UK Independence Party (UKIP).
-Situated on a 6000 acre estate, the shooting lodge is named after the former barracks.
+The original barrack buildings, which are near to the church and deserted hamlet of Bridge of Gaur (Braes of Rannoch), were where Hector Munro brought the Jacobite rebel John Du Cameron after his capture in the Raid on Rannoch.

-The Barracks are near to the church and deserted hamlet at Braes of Rannoch.
+The present-day Rannoch Barracks is the Scottish residence of Baron Pearson of Rannoch, a British businessman and a former leader of the UK Independence Party (UKIP).
+It is situated on a 6000 acre estate that has a shooting lodge named after the former barracks.

-The barracks
+Barracks

 The barracks were built in 1746 in response to the Jacobite uprisings, and to overawe the Robertson clan, though, by a strange quirk of fate, they would later become the residence of the chief.
 Following the defeat of the Jacobites at Culloden (1746), "Butcher" Cumberland ordered his troops to show no quarter to any remaining Jacobite rebels.
 The Hanoverian Army (known as "Redcoats") then embarked upon the so-called "pacification" of Jacobite areas of the Highlands.
 Numerous barracks were constructed throughout the Highlands to house the Government troops, including one at the head of Loch Rannoch at Braes of Rannoch (now called Bridge of Gaur).
 It is likely that it was a thatched-roof construction, more quarters than castle.

 Rannoch's clans had played a full part in the Jacobite risings.
 All those the troops believed to be rebels were killed, as were some non-combatants.
 "Rebellious" settlements were burned and livestock was confiscated on a large scale.

 When the reprisals ceased, the warriors returned.
 However, without crops or cattle, there seemed no alternative open to them but thieving, and sheer hunger drove them to commit savage deeds.
 A Captain Patton of Guise's Regiment said, "the people of this country [Rannoch] are the greatest thieves in Scotland and were all in the late rebellion, except for a few.
 They have a great number of arms but they keep them concealed from us."